kuzzleio/kuzzle-how-to/massive-data-import/README.md

 When processing large volumes of data with Kuzzle, you may need to import large datasets quickly.

-Kuzzle offers two massive data import systems according to your needs:
+Kuzzle supports two massive data import options:
-- Using [bulk imports](https://docs.kuzzle.io/api-documentation/controller-bulk/import/), when you need to import data as fast as possible
+1. [Bulk Import](https://docs.kuzzle.io/api-documentation/controller-bulk/import/): used when you need to import data as fast as possible
-- With [multi-documents creations](https://docs.kuzzle.io/api-documentation/controller-document/m-create/), a bit slower, but this method allows the use of real-time notifications or plugin events during import
+2. [Multi-document Creation](https://docs.kuzzle.io/api-documentation/controller-document/m-create/): used when you want to allow real-time notifications or plugin events during import (this option is a bit slower than the bulk import).

 Using an AWS production environment with Kuzzle on a `m5.large`, Elasticsearch on a `i3.xlarge.elasticsearch` and Redis on a `cache.t2.micro` instance, we were able to achieve 9700 docs/sec with Bulk import and 5800 docs/sec with the mCreate route.